terrys-of-york

 For those interested in Confectionery there is a great American blog

-Joseph Terry was born in Pocklington in 1793 the son of a local baker.
-He grew up in the town before moving to York and starting out in business as an apothecary, then switching to making cakes and confectioneries.
-By the time of his death 1850 his firm, Terry’s of York, was the city second biggest employer, and under successive generations of the family it became a world famous chocolate manufacturer that is still renowned to this day for such delicacies as ‘Terry’s Chocolate Orange’ and ‘Terry’s All Gold’.
+By the time of Joseph Terry’s death in 1850 his firm, Terry’s of York, was the city second biggest employer, and under successive generations of the family it became a world famous chocolate manufacturer that is still renowned to this day for such delicacies as ‘Terry’s Chocolate Orange’ and ‘Terry’s All Gold’.
+Sadly it fell into the hands of the American food giant Kraft in 1992and the factory was closed in 2005.